 (Tanzania), 1.31ct.

-Pink: The Pastel Pyrope with the highest Pyrope content tested in our study is shown below (left).
-This small orangey pink gem from Bekily, Madagascar has a low refractive index of only 1.728, and is nearly 87% Pyrope based on our calculations, although any Grossular content would lower that percentage.
+Pink: The Pastel Pyrope with the highest Pyrope content (after the pink gem from Dora Maira Massif) tested in our study is shown below.
+This small orangey pink gem from Bekily, Madagascar has a low refractive index of only 1.728, and is nearly 87% Pyrope based on our calculations, although any unidentified Grossular content would lower that percentage.
 Typical red Standard Pyrope averages 68% Pyrope.
-This Pastel gem may derive it's pink primarily by iron rather than chromium.
+This Pastel gem may derive its pink primarily from iron rather than chromium.
 Unlike most pink Pastel Pyropes, it shows no UV fluorescence from chromium.
 The orange color component is the result of manganese.

 Fluorescence

 Other Pyralspite Garnets we have found that fluoresce pink or red under UV light are some light pink Malaya Garnets from Tanzania, as well as some low-iron Color Change Garnets.
 All these fluorescent Garnets also glow pink under a Chelsea filter due to chromium content.
-The iron content in Pyralspite Garnets that fluoresce is very low, with most of the magnetic susceptibility coming from manganese, which does not quench chromium fluorescence.
+The iron content is very low in Pyralspite Garnets that fluoresce, with most of the magnetic susceptibility coming from manganese, which does not quench chromium fluorescence.

 The gem pictured below has relatively low iron content, with a composition of approximately 84% Pyrope, 7% Almandine and 9% Spessartine.
 Almandine (iron) content may be even lower if Grossular content (up to 5%) is also present.
-The percentage of chromium in this gem, and in any Pyralspite Garnet, is difficult to assess with a magnetic susceptibility balance or a spectrometer due as results for chromium overlap with iron and manganese.
+The percentage of chromium in this gem, and in any Pyralspite Garnet, is difficult to assess with a spectrometer, as graph results for chromium overlap with iron and manganese.

 Pink Pastel Pyrope, (Tanzania), 6.43ct